 also, can we talk about the groovy and dope ass rock the vote PSA featuring new york-based dance group deee-lite? after scoring a world wide hit with their 1990 funk-psychedelic track, “groove is the art,” deee-lite leveraged their break-out success to amplify environmental justice and voting rights. their 1992 rock the vote PSA was their second and features lead singer lady miss kier giving us 60’s futuristic glam as she dances to “vote, baby, vote,” a song that was featured on the group’s sophomore album.

-30 years later, rock the vote continues its effort to draw young people to the polls through community-based efforts. my prayer is that the quirky, wild and outrageous rock the vote PSAs will return. in the meantime, if you are in california, north carolina, virginia, massachusetts or texas – today is #supertuesday – if you are able to, get out and vote.
+30 years later, “rock the vote” continues its effort to draw young people to the polls through community-based efforts. my prayer is that the quirky, wild and outrageous m “rock the vote” PSAs return.